fenago/Grokking-Deep-Learning/Lab_1.md

 To predict, neural networks perform repeated weighted sums of the input.
-You’ve seen an increasingly complex variety of neural networks in this chapter.
+You’ve seen an increasingly complex variety of neural networks in this lab.
 I hope it’s clear that a relatively small number of simple rules are used repeatedly to create larger, more advanced neural networks.
 The network’s intelligence depends on the weight values you give it.
-Everything we’ve done in this chapter is a form of what’s called forward propagation, wherein a neural network takes input data and makes a prediction.
+Everything we’ve done in this lab is a form of what’s called forward propagation, wherein a neural network takes input data and makes a prediction.
 It’s called this because you’re propagating activations forward through the network.
 In these examples, activations are all the numbers that are not weights and are unique for every prediction.